mattdesl/bitframes-randao/README.md

 SECRET_KEY_WEEK_4="f49c77733d839d666e699b50e2f2b44cf01a27e99e44067154d3d49da27b3756"
 ```

+This git repo and its SHA hashes also acts as a form of commitment to the current raffle logic and scripts.

 ## Running Locally

-To run the script locally, first clone the repository, `cd` into it, then `npm install` its dependencies with a new version of Node.js (tested with v20.13.1).
+To run the scripts locally, first clone the repository, `cd` into it, then `npm install` its dependencies with a new version of Node.js (tested with v20.13.1).
 Then add an `.env` file in the folder, with the following variables (secrets will be revealed each week after raffle execution).

 ```sh
 INFURA_API_KEY="YOUR_API_KEY"